MicrosoftDocs/architecture-center/docs/ai-ml/architecture/search-blob-metadata-content.md

 Reliability ensures that your application can meet the commitments you make to your customers.
 For more information, see [Overview of the reliability pillar](/azure/architecture/framework/resiliency/overview).

 Azure AI Search provides a [high service-level agreement (SLA)](https://go.microsoft.com/fwlink/?LinkId=716855) for *reads* (querying) if you have at least two [replicas](/azure/search/search-capacity-planning#concepts-search-units-replicas-partitions-shards).
-It provides a high SLA for *updates* (updating the search indexes) if you have at least three replicas.
-You should therefore provision at least two replicas if you want your users to be able to search reliably, and three if actual changes to the index also need to be high availability operations.
+It provides a high service-level agreement (SLA) for *updates* (updating the search indexes) if you have at least three replicas.
+You should therefore provision at least two replicas if you want your users to be able to search reliably, and three if actual changes to the index also need to be high-availability operations.

 [Azure Storage always stores multiple copies of your data](/azure/storage/common/storage-redundancy) to help protect it against planned and unplanned events.
 Azure Storage provides additional redundancy options for replicating data across regions.
 These safeguards apply to data in blob and table storage.